rubenroo/Chatbot-versie-4/README.md

 # Why this project
 I have done the minor Real Fake, Real Impact.
 During the minor, I immersed myself in AI and Digital Humans.
 One of the topics was learning the basics of pyton.
 With the knowledge learned, I created 4 different chatbots.
-Each chatbot was built with different techniques and with  diffrent purposes.
+Each chatbot was built with different techniques and with a diffrent purpose.